great-expectations/great_expectations/docs/docusaurus/docs/gx_cloud/tutorials/getting_started/cloud_quickstart.md

 ## Prerequisites

 :::note Prerequisites
-This tutorial assumes:
+This tutorial assumes you have:
-- You have Great Expectations OSS installed on your machine.
+- Installed Great Expectations OSS on your machine.
 - Followed invitation email instructions from GX team after signing up for Early Access.
 - Successfully logged in to GX Cloud at [https://app.greatexpectations.io](https://app.greatexpectations.io).
 :::